 RockReef Centre welcomes students, staff and visitors with disabilities.
+The RockReef disability policy outlines key concerns with regards to access and support.
 We aim to promote a positive attitude towards people with disabilities, and we seek to constantly improve our disability provisions, as well as to meet new legislative requirements.
 However, due to the age, construction and limitations of the Bournemouth Pier structure we may struggle to provide many alternatives and wider options for some disabilities.

 Customers of RockReef will be treated fairly and be given equal access to services irrespective of age, ethnicity, gender, disability, religion & belief, sexual orientation or social class.
 If you have a disability and we cannot meet your needs, we will endeavour to refer you to an alternative service.